 Health outcome measures are typically developed by clinicians and researchers, and collect information that meet their needs.
 Linked with the PatientsLikeMe patient network, the new platform will help researchers develop health outcome measures that better reflect patients’ experiences with a disease, and assess health and quality of life in ways that matter to patients.

-“This project is really exciting for us because it focuses on data that is developed by patients in the real world, where they spend most of their time, as opposed to controlled clinical settings,” says Brian Quinn, team director of RWJF’s Pioneer Portfolio, the team funding this project.
+“This project is really exciting for us because it focuses on data that is developed by patients in the real world, where they spend most of their time, as opposed to controlled clinical settings,” says Brian Quinn, RWJF assistant vice president, Research and Evaluation.
 “We believe it has the potential to help researchers better understand the course of disease and open up important paths for the development of new therapies.
 We’re eager to see what medical revelations will emerge when researchers focus first on patients’ needs and concerns, and openly collaborate with patients and each other.”

 PatientsLikeMe is an established network for patients who want to monitor their health, improve their outcomes, and contribute to medical research and discovery.
 Nearly 200,000 patients, representing more than 1,500 diseases, have created longitudinal records centered around their health outcomes.

 Using the platform, researchers will quickly attract PatientsLikeMe members to their studies, track the progress of newly developed measurements, and export data for analysis.
 Patients will be able to offer their rapid feedback to ensure that measures are relevant to their experience of disease.